percona/pmm-doc/docs/how-to/HA.md

 You will need the following before you can begin the deployment:

 - Docker installed and configured on your system.
 If you haven't installed Docker, you can follow **[this guide](https://docs.docker.com/get-docker/)**.
-- Access credentials for ClickHouse, PostgreSQL, and VictoriaMetrics.

 ## Procedure to set up PMM in HA mode